8BitVino/homealarm/README.md

 <img src="https://github.com/8BitVino/homealarm/blob/main/alarmflowdiagram.jpg" alt="Flow diagram" style="width: 50%; height: auto;">

 # Presteps
-**1) Configuring ARP timer on Unifi router**
+Configuring ARP timer on Unifi router

 An important step is to ensure that the ARP timers on the Unifi router are set low.
 This ensures that device presence sensing is low enough to properly detect when a smartphone has left.

-Login to the web browser for Unifi Network Management Select Unifi devices -> UCG Ultra -> Settings
-Under ARP Cache Timeout -> Custom -> 30 seconds
+Login to the web browser for Unifi Network Management Select *Unifi devices* -> *UCG Ultra* -> *Settings* Under *ARP Cache Timeout* -> *Custom* -> 30 seconds

 <img src="https://github.com/8BitVino/homealarm/blob/main/alarmunifisettings.jpg" alt="Unifi ARP settings" style="width: 50%; height: auto;">

-Note:  Very infrequently, the Unifi Router will not detect that an iPhone has "left" the wifi network.
+**Note**:  Very infrequently, the Unifi Router will not detect that an iPhone has "left" the wifi network.
 This seems to be a quirk for iPhones and not for Android.
 When this happens, manually going to the device in the Unifi administration and selecting "reconnect" forces the disconnect.

 # Automation templates